Have you ever thought that God has withdrawn his favor from you?

 The Leeser’s Jewish Bible translation of Job 23:14 reads, “He will bring to completion what is destined for me.”

-Now, the hiding of GOD’s face is only one tool in His tool box.
-He has tools of throwing His arms around us too! 🙂
+Now, the hiding of God’s face is only one tool in His tool box.

 Our Divine Father testing us to the words we sing in that hymn,